Have you noticed that one of your baby’s toes appears red or swollen near the toenail? Is this a sign of infection or something else?

 Another reason is improper nail cutting.
 As a mom whose little one has had several ingrown toenails, this was a bit of a shock.
-I always thought it was solely due to not cutting the nails, when, in fact, I was just doing it wrong.
+I always thought it was solely due to not cutting the nails when, in fact, I was just doing it wrong.

-Home Remedies for Ingrown Toenails
+Treatments for Ingrown Toenails

 How to Prevent Ingrown Toenails

 - Don’t cut too short: On the other hand, avoid cutting the toenails too close to the skin.
-If they’re still short from a previous trim, just leave them a few more days.
+If they’re still short from a previous trim, leave them a few more days.